Open the Attributes tab.

 When your attribute is ready

-- Formatting or answer structure follows your specific instructions.
+- Formatting and answer structure follow your defined expectations.

 - Results remain stable after minor refinements.